Traffic simulation: Traffic models

 A class of microscopic continuous-time models, known as car-following models, are also based on differential equations.
 Significant models include the Pipes, intelligent driver model and Gipps' model.
-They model the behavior of each individual vehicle ("microscopic") in order to see its implications on the whole traffic system ("macroscopic").
+They model the behavior of each vehicle ("microscopic") to see its implications on the whole traffic system ("macroscopic").
 Employing a numerical method with a car-following model (such as Gipps' with Heun's) can generate important information for traffic conditions, such as system delays and identification of bottlenecks.

 Systems planning

 The methods noted above are generally used to model the behavior of an existing system, and are often focused around specific areas of interest under a range of conditions (such as a change in layout, lane closures, and different levels of traffic flow).
 Transport planning and forecasting can be used to develop a wider understanding of traffic demands over a broad geographic area, and predicting future traffic levels at different links (sections) in the network, incorporating different growth scenarios, with feedback loops to incorporate the effect of congestion on the distribution of trips.